+5.5.1 Background check requirements

-5.5.1 Background Check Requirements.
+Background Check Requirements.
 In the table below, certify by checking that the state has policies, and is conducting checks for the required background check components, ensuring that these requirements are in place for all licensed, regulated, or registered child care providers and for all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i), 98.43(a)(2) and 98.16(o).

 - a.
-Components of In-State Background Checks
+Components of In-State Background Checks - i.
+Criminal registry or repository using fingerprints in the current state of residency